Roger Mellie: Fictional biography

-Another episode has a considerably elderly Roger, (grey/white hair and most teeth missing) having fronted Fulchester News for a considerable number of years is released.
-But he decides that he cannot arbore such a thing, and gets himself a wig and a whole set of false teeth.
-In the last panel he is shown fronting 'Fulchester Tonight', with the false teeth clacking dreadfully as he attempts to be much more youthful (!!)
+Another episode has a considerably elderly Roger (grey/white hair and most teeth missing) having fronted Fulchester News for a considerable number of years; but he decides that he cannot arbore such a thing and gets himself a wig and a whole set of false teeth.
+In the last panel he is shown fronting Fulchester Tonight, with the false teeth clacking dreadfully as he attempts to be much more youthful.

 Selected TV shows

 (Note that the links direct to the genuine show on which Roger's version was based.)